Last updated: 15 August 2023

 Universal Credit

-Universal Credit is a new benefit designed to give financial assistance to people who want to work.
+Universal Credit is the current benefit designed to give financial assistance to people who want to work.
 Universal Credit provides support for housing costs, children, childcare costs, disabled people and carers.
-It is replacing:
+It has replaced:

-Universal Credit will be available for claimants who are in work and on low incomes, as well as for those who are out of work.
-This means that there is continuous support if you're moving in and out of work (Universal Credit support doesn't suddenly stop during the critical period when you start a new job or increase your part-time hours).
+Universal Credit is available for claimants who are in work and on low incomes, as well as for those who are out of work.
+This means that there is continuous support if you're moving in and out of work - Universal Credit support doesn't suddenly stop during the critical period when you start a new job or increase your part-time hours.

 Other financial support